 We were itching to hit the road, so we decided to leave Huaraz a day early, on our 11th wedding anniversary.
 We had a nice downhill run to Carhuaz but then the climbing began.
 By the end of the afternoon, with daylight waning, we had climbed for 20 KM and found a lovely camp spot between two hairpins in the road with a great view of the Huascarán Sur, the higher of the two summits at 6,768 metres.
 Huascarán Norte is 6,654.
 The two peaks are separated by a saddle called Garganta.

 We made camp and celebrated our anniversary with a candlelight dinner.
 There could hardly be a better place for that occasion.
-We savoured the view as night fell and the stars came out of this imposing peak.
+As night fell, an impossible mosaic of stars appeared in the shadow of this imposing peak.
 It is one of 16 over 6,000 metres in the Cordillera Blanca and there are another 17 mountains over 5,500 metres, making this the second highest mountain range in the world, next to the Himalayas.

 We left early the next morning and climbed and climbed and climbed until, by late afternoon, we were at 4,743 metres at the Punta Olimpica Tunnel.
 The old road continues a little higher over the actual pass but the weather was a bit unstable and we felt we had climbed enough, so, we took the tunnel.